EvHaus/ev-2019-06-16/README.md

 - `@babel/preset-flow`: Required by `flow`.
 - `@babel/register`: A bit overkill for this use case, but I prefer to use ES6 syntax and ES6 modules on the backend code and this allowed me to do this at a small performance cost.
-- `@globexdesigns/deploy`: A small utility I wrote in my spare time to automate the deployment of the application to a public server where the application can be previewed easily.
 - `eslint-config-cumul8`: My personal flavor of ESLint rules.
 Mostly here to keep me honest, keep the code quality high and help catch obvious bugs.
 - `flow-bin`: A static typing tool to help increase my code quality and help catch bugs.
 - `flow-typed`: Required by `flow`.